MateuszSerafin/GNS3_Networks/WindowsSandbox/UnattendedInstalls.md

 ## Creation of basic unattended xml
 I followed this [tutorial](https://www.windowscentral.com/how-create-unattended-media-do-automated-installation-windows-10)
 <br>
-1. Download ADK for your target version i have used [windows 10](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)
+1. Download ADK for your target version I have used [windows 10](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)
-2. Using Windows System Image Manager import your target image i have used Education Version
+2. Using Windows System Image Manager import your target image I have used Education Version
-3. Add Components, from what i have seen the component names changed slightly since the tutorial have released but i was still able to find them for my version <br> Pass 1 Windows PE - International-Core-WinPE_neutral, Windows-Setup_neutral <br> Pass 7 oobeSystem - International-Core_neutral, Shell-Setup_neutral <br> I really suggest to use ctrl+f there.
+3. Add Components, from what I have seen the component names changed slightly since the tutorial have released but i was still able to find them for my version <br> Pass 1 Windows PE - International-Core-WinPE_neutral, Windows-Setup_neutral <br> Pass 7 oobeSystem - International-Core_neutral, Shell-Setup_neutral <br> I really suggest to use ctrl+f there.
 4. Configure the components, there is lots of additional stuff that don't need to be configured, the tutorial i linked provides the bare minimum that will work.
 It makes a lot of sense when you configure it but there are weird quirks such as configuring the partitions.
 <br>After it should look like that![alt text](UnattendedInstalls/FirstVersionXML.png)